KFBG (FM)

-KFBG (100.7 FM, "Frontera 100.7") is a commercial radio station that is licensed to San Diego, California and broadcasts a Regional Mexican format.
-KFBG is a owned by Lotus Communications.
-Its transmitter is atop Mount Soledad in La Jolla.
+KFBG (100.7 FM, "Frontera 100.7") is a commercial radio station licensed to San Diego, California, United States, and broadcasts a Regional Mexican format.
+KFBG is currently owned by Lotus Communications.
+The station first broadcast in 1959 as KFMB-FM, before changing its call sign to KFBG in 2020.

+Originally a jazz station from 1959 to 1960, KFMB-FM was founded by Transcontinent Television Corporation, owner of the KFMB AM and TV stations.
+Midwest Television bought the KFMB stations in 1964; KFMB-FM would remain under Midwest ownership until 2018.
+KFMB-FM had a variety of English-language music formats in its history, shifting to beautiful music from 1960 to 1975, top 40 from 1975 to 1994, adult hits from 1994 to 2015, rock from 2015 to 2018, and adult hits again from 2018 to 2024.
+In 1977, KFMB became the first FM station to be ranked number one in a major market Arbitron survey.

+Over five decades of ownership by Midwest Television ended in 2018 when Tegna Inc. bought KFMB-FM.
+Two more sales followed, to Local Media San Diego in 2020 and Lotus Communications in 2025.
+Lotus also changed the format from adult hits to regional Mexican.

 History as KFMB-FM

 Jazz (1959–1960)

 A sister station to existing AM station KFMB (760 AM) under the ownership of Transcontinent Television Corporation, the station signed on as KFMB-FM on 100.7 FM on September 21, 1959, initially with a jazz format.
 A previous KFMB-FM station signed on in April 1947 and broadcast until 1950 on 101.5 MHz.

 Beautiful music (1960–1975)

 By the summer of 1960, KFMB-FM transitioned to beautiful music, which the station described as the "golden sound of refined musical fare".
 In 1964, Transcontinent sold the KFMB/KFMB-FM/KFMB-TV cluster to Midwest Television, a company controlled by the Meyer family and based in Champaign, Illinois, at the time.
 In the late 1960s, the format was called "Music only for a woman"; station manager Eddie "Ed" Peters bought the rights to syndicate the format.
 Soon after, Peters left and started his own jingle company, Peters Productions, which syndicated the format on reel-to-reel tape to over 100 stations during the 1960s and 1970s, changing the name of the format to "Music just for the two of us".